Commodity Boards Frequently Asked Questions

-Answer: Commodity boards may submit topics for NIFA to include in the AFRI RFAs under a separate process detailed in the Federal Register Notice, but actual project proposals in response to an RFA with a commodity board topic should be submitted by the scientists who will lead the project.
+Answer: Commodity boards may submit topics for NIFA to include in the AFRI RFAs under a separate process detailed in the Commodity Board Solicitation Notification, but actual project proposals in response to an RFA with a commodity board topic should be submitted by the scientists who will lead the project.

 How will proposals be evaluated?
 Will Commodity Boards be involved in the project selection process?

 Answer: NIFA will use its established peer review process to evaluate and rank the proposals.
 Commodity boards will not be included in this peer review process.